xXiaoXiang/xXiaoXiang.github.io/_pages/home.md

   </a>
 </div>

-To this end, our [research]({{ site.url }}{{ site.baseurl }}/research) combines modeling of air quality and climate change patterns, with assessments of health impact.
-We work with researchers all over the world through collaborative model development, satellite missions, field campaigns, and global measurement networks.
+Our [research]({{ site.url }}{{ site.baseurl }}/research) uses numerical atmospheric chemistry/weather/climate models (WRF-Chem, GEOS-Chem, WRF, CESM, etc.) and advanced statistical methods (machine learning, etc.) to interpret observed air pollution/climate phenomena,  to assess their health impacts, and to prepare for the future.
+We work with researchers all over the world to advance modeling/prediction and monitoring of air quality, and to improve the assessment of health risks of exposure to air quality and climate extremes.

 We are part of the [Department of Geography](http://geog.hkbu.edu.hk/) at [Hong Kong Baptist University](https://www.hkbu.edu.hk).